 specializes in the modern art of Latin America, specifically Mexico.
 Her work focuses on exhibition culture, cross-cultural perceptions, reception analysis, and the relationship between art and politics.
 She received the College Art Association’s Wyeth Foundation for American Art Publication Grant for her book Muralism without Walls: Rivera, Orozco, and Siqueiros in the United States, 1927-1940

-Edited with Leah Dickerman.
-Diego Rivera: Murals for the Museum of Modern Art.
+With Leah Dickerman.
+Diego Rivera: Murals for The Museum of Modern Art.
 Ex. cat.
 New York: MoMA, 2012.

 Diego Rivera: Murals for The Museum of Modern Art

 "Hecho para E.U.A.: de Orozco, Los horrores de la Revolución."
 La zarza rediviva: J.C.
 Orozco a contraluz.
 Ernesto Lumbreras, ed.
 Mexico: Instituto Cultural Cabañas, 2010.

 "Making Nueva York Moderna: Latin American Artists, The International Avant- Gardes, and The New School."
 Nueva York.
 Edward Sullivan, ed.
 New York: New York Historical Society, 2010.